mkaminsky11/scripts/README.md

 > I am not responsible for ANYTHING that happens if you run this code.
 There could be bugs that delete stuff, mess things up, etc. I have tested this only on certain configurations.
 Also, if you get in trouble for using this, it's not my fault either.
 Tough beans for you.

-###### Q: WHY PYTHON?
+Q: WHY PYTHON?
-###### A: I tried Node.js, but it proved to cumbersome to set up on the Ubuntu machines, especially older versions.
+A: I tried Node.js, but it proved to cumbersome to set up on the Ubuntu machines, especially older versions.
 Furthermore, because it's non-blocking, it became difficult to execute a series of commands.
 Bash works better for commands, but it is difficult to do string manipulation.
 Python has neither of these problems, and is built into the Ubuntu machines.

 ## REQUIREMENTS
-* Ubuntu (tested on 12.04)
+* Ubuntu (tested on 12.04 and 10)
 * Python installed

 ## HOW TO USE